Avanade/DevOpsHOL/mepfielddemo/README.md

 		- UserName: This is the username you use to connect to VSTS; either your Microsoft email or Avanade email, whichever you use for the VSTS you’ve been using in the class.
 		- VSTS Private Access token:  This is the <VSTS Private Access token> you created and saved earlier.
 		- Source repository id: This is your Avanade email
-		- Source repository dedicated password: This is the <Innersource Git Password> you created earlier
+		- Source repository dedicated password: This is the <InnerSource Git Password> you created earlier
 		- Set up a Lite FieldDemo: Y will configure a light version of the demo, N will ask more questions.
 			- If you choose Y for Lite FieldDemo, you’ll be prompted for your Azure credentials.
 Type in credentials and skip to step viii below.
 			- If you choose N to Lit FieldDemo you’ll be prompted for a couple of additional options for additional features such as containers and mobile.
 In order to do mobile, you’ll need a mobile Private Access Token (left as an exercise for the reader 😊)